UMAprotocol/UMIPs/umip-add_priceidentifiers_PolygonTVL_PolygonTVLinv.md

 Round to nearest 3 decimal places (fourth decimal place digit >= 5 rounds up and < 5 rounds down)

+For receiving historical TVL data make a GET request: https://api.llama.fi/protocol/Polygon/:
+Returns historical data on the TVL of a protocol along with some basic data on it.

 # Security Considerations